 Download a copy of the City of Subiaco Thematic History (PDF, 1.9MB)

 The Australia (ICOMOS) Charter for the conservation of places of cultural heritage significance outlines the main principles and practices that guide the conservation of heritage places and has been generally accepted as the standard for heritage practitioners in Australia.
 A copy of the Burra Charter, as well as further information, is available on the Australia ICOMOS website at www.aicomos.com.

 Heritage Specialists Directory

-The State Heritage Office has developed a new online directory of businesses offering heritage services across Western Australia.
+The Department of Planning, Lands and Heritage has developed a new online directory of businesses offering heritage services across Western Australia.
 Click here to find a heritage specialist.

 Frequently asked questions